appeltel/infra/README.md

 - Set up required nodes in EC2, setup DNS to point at the nodes, see `hosts` for expected inventory
 - Run `ansible-playbook -i hosts infra.yml`

+## Other Stuff

+- To only update the static jekyll website and save time debugging, run `ansible-playbook -i hosts infra.yml --tags "ericwebsite-update"`